ALTER SYSTEM

 If you do not specify

-but the session has no ongoing transactions, then this clause has the same effect as described forKILL
+POST_TRANSACTION, or you specifyPOST_TRANSACTIONbut the session has no ongoing transactions, then this clause has the same effect as described forKILLSESSIONIMMEDIATE.

 See Also:"Disconnecting a Session: Example"